- From the global site, go to Administration > Administrators.

 - Click Finish.
 The new administrator appears on the Administrators page.

 The following example shows a site administrator, AlecB.
 The Global Administration > Administrators page shows that AlecB has access to two sites, SiteA and SiteB.

 The SiteA Administration > Administrators page shows that AlecB is a super administrator for this site.
-This means that AlecB has complete access to all EMS permissions within SiteA, as Admin roles describes.
+This means that AlecB has complete access to all EMS permissions within SiteA, as described in Admin roles.

 The SiteB Administration > Administrators page shows that AlecB is a read-only administrator for this site.
-This means that AlecB has only read-only access to endpoint, policy, and settings permissions within SiteB, as Admin roles describes.
+This means that AlecB has only read-only access to endpoint, policy, and settings permissions within SiteB, as described in Admin roles.